nowUCme22/nowUCme22/README.md

 - 🎓 2nd-year BSc IT student
 - 🐾 Dog mom to Nacho & Pepper
-- 🚀 Currently working on: Verdict App (a mobile case management app)
+- 🚀 Currently working on my second year, second semester in BSC IT

 ---